 Modifications to the existing water system require Wyoming Department of Environmental Quality (DEQ) review and permitting.
-Although EPA is requiring corrosion control treatment, in initial communications, DEQ staff have questioned the benefits and expressed concerns over the complications of corrosion control treatment for small water systems.
+While EPA is requiring corrosion control treatment, in initial communications, DEQ staff have questioned the benefits and expressed concerns over the complications of corrosion control treatment for small water systems.

-The District intends to complete the corrosion control treatment system design and prepare associated submittal to DEQ.
+In January 2024, a new well supply flow meter was installed which is a critical component for controlling the injection rate of corrosion control chemicals into the water supply.
+The District intends to complete the corrosion control treatment system design and prepare a permit submittal to DEQ by the end of February 2024.
 This will require DEQ to make a formal decision regarding this matter.
 Once the DEQ permit is approved, the corrosion control treatment equipment installation will likely require at least six months.

-For more information, please contact (name of system contact) Matt Ostdiek, Rendezvous Engineering at 307-733-5252 or P.O.
+For more information, please contact: Matt Ostdiek, Rendezvous Engineering at 307-733-5252 or P.O.
 Box 4858, Jackson, WY 83001.